CommunityToolkit/Maui/.github/ISSUE_TEMPLATE/open-a-new-feature-proposal.md

 ---
-name: Create a language specification
+name: Open a New Feature Proposal
-about: For proposals that have been invited by a team member.
+about: For proposals that have been discussed in the Discussions tab and have been approved by a member of the core .NET MAUI Toolkit team
 title: "[Proposal] "
-labels: proposal, new
+labels: new, proposal
 assignees: ''

 ---